MicrosoftDocs/OData-docs/Odata-docs/odatalib/v7/capabilities-vocabulary.md

 ---
 title: "Capabilities vocabulary support in odatalib v7"
-description: "From ODataLib 6.13.0, it supports the capabilities vocabulary.
-The capabilities vocabulary is enabled as a reference model in the Edm Model."
+description: "This section describes how to use capabilities vocabulary in the Edm Model."
 author: madansr7
 ms.author: saumadan
 ms.date: 7/1/2019